Valter Skarsgård: Early life and education

-Skarsgård is the youngest son of actor Stellan Skarsgård and My Skarsgård, a physician.
+Valter Skarsgård was born on 25 October 1995 in Stockholm, Sweden.
+He is the youngest son of actor Stellan Skarsgård and My Skarsgård, a physician.
 He has seven siblings, five of whom are from his father's first marriage: Alexander, Gustaf, Sam, Bill, and Eija.
 He has two half-brothers, Ossian and Kolbjörn, from his father's second marriage.
-Valter Skarsgård studied at S:t Eriks gymnasium.
+Alexander, Gustaf, Bill, and Kolbjörn are all also actors.